Max-imalgutaussehend/greek-delta-hedging-simulator/Readme.md

 # Greeks-Hedging-Simulator

+# DISCLAIMER: Not implemented yet, Architecture will be changed to a OCaml Project

 A Rust project that demonstrates **Delta hedging** in the Black-Scholes framework.
 It combines financial mathematics with high-performance simulation in Rust.